ostdotcom/website-docupony/docs/2_98_API_AUTHENTICATION.md

 "/users/create?api_key=4b66f566d7596e2b733b&name=Alice+Anderson&request_timestamp=1521073147"
 ```

-and all the inputs must alphabetically sorted on the keys.
+and all the inputs must be alphabetically sorted on the keys.
 The keys are lower-case, snake case as documented for each API endpoint.
 Spaces in input values are replaced with plus sign `+`.

 When using the [<u>Ruby SDK</u>](3_01_SDK_RUBY.md) authentication is handled for you.
 In other languages you can implement the signature generation by computing the `sha256` digest of the API secret and the query string.
 The resulting signature must be then included in the request.